Preventing the Spread of Measles

 Immunity

-• Written documentation of adequate vaccination, either one or more doses of a measles vaccine administered on or after the first birthday for preschool-age children and adults not at high risk, or two doses of vaccine for school-age children and adults at high risk, including college students, healthcare personnel, and international travelers
+People are presumed to be immune to measles if they have written documentation of adequate vaccination.
+This may be verification of either one or more doses of a measles vaccine administered on or after the first birthday for preschool-age children and adults not at high risk, or two doses of vaccine for school-age children and adults at high risk, including college students, healthcare personnel, and international travelers.
+Other options include:

 • Laboratory evidence of immunity or confirmation of having had measles